SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/add-participant.md

 When you create a follow-up that concerns other people, you can add them as participants to the follow-up.
 You can also book your organization's conference rooms and equipment.
 People who are available as participants are defined in Settings and maintenance.

 Invite a contact to an appointment from the participants tab by clicking the **Add** button.
+Watch the video for [Add participants to an appointment][5].

 <!--
 > [!Video https://community.superoffice.com/globalassets/user--admin/learning/user-guide/diary--appointments/add-contact-to-appointment.mp4] -->